groupninemedia/modular_strong_params/README.md

 end
 ```

 Those methods and the `method_that_returns_base_params_hash` will need to be adapted to your environment.
-For instance, with a Sinatra app at work, we do this:
+Alternatively, you can turn any hash into a Parameters:

 ```
-  def params
-    @params ||= StrongParameters::Parameters.new(super)
-  end
+StrongParameters::Parameters.new(hash)
 ```

-This gets Sinatra's magical params first, then turns them into a StrongParams.
-Though you take a bit of a performance hit here, we think that the rewards outweigh the costs.

 ## Credit Where Credit's Due